Oklahoma Cannabis Law

 How Many Times Can I Submit My OMMA Renewal Application?

-Stay informed and stay ahead of the game with the latest updates and advice from the OK Cannabis Law Office.
+Stay informed and stay ahead of the game with the latest updates and advice from 420.Law.
 Don't let a simple mistake derail your renewal application process.
 Take the time to review and double-check all the requirements before resubmitting to ensure a smooth and successful renewal.
 And remember, OMMA has the discretion to deny an application after the first resubmission, so make sure you get it right the first time.
 For more expert tips and guidance on navigating the Oklahoma cannabis industry, visit our website at oklahomamedicalmarijuana.attorney.
 Let us help you succeed in your cannabis business endeavors.
 Read more »

 Certificate of Occupancy Worries?
 Here's What Oklahoma Growers Should Know

 Are you a grower in Oklahoma who received a letter from the Oklahoma Bureau of Narcotics and Dangerous Drugs about your certificate of occupancy back in January?
-Attorney Jesse Kovacs from the OK Cannabis Law Office has the answers for you.
+Attorney Jesse Kovacs from 420.Law has the answers for you.
 As long as you haven't been notified that your registration has been deactivated, you can continue operating.
 If you missed the deadline to request a hearing, you will need to stop and reapply for registration.
 Stay informed and visit oklahomamedicalmarijuana.attorney for more legal insights on navigating the cannabis business landscape in Oklahoma.
 Read more »

 Behind the Scenes: Triumph Over OMMA Challenges